March 01, 2022

-As the name suggests, track and trace refers to determining the current and past location of an item, e.g. vehicle, parcel, or order.
+Track and trace refers to determining the current and past location of an item, e.g. vehicle, parcel, or order.

 Delivery companies, in their turn, strive to provide the kind of experience that matches customer expectations.
-This is done either through track and trace or tracking IDs.
+This is done either through last mile delivery tracking or tracking IDs.

 Track and trace vs tracking ID